NK Solin

 NK Solin is a Croatian football club based in the town of Solin, near Split, playing in the 2.
-HNL, the Croatian second division.
+NL, the Croatian third division.

 History

 Arguably the team's greatest success was winning the 1980–81 Croatian league, which earned Solin promotion to the 1981–82 Yugoslav Second League.
 They would play two seasons in the second division.

 The club was named MAR Solin from 1991 to 1994 and NK Solin Kaltenberg from 1995 to 1997.

 As of 2019, the club have played in the 2.HNL for all but two seasons since Croatian independence.